MyPaipoBoards | Paipo Forums | About | Interviews | Bibliography | MySurfReports | WaveRiders Info | Rod's Home Port | Bookmark and Share

 It would be an understatement to say I own a number of board bags, ranging from day trip bags (usually wide nose XL skim board bags) to airline tough travel bags - I travel a fair amount.
 The day trip bag is usually packed inside the travel bag and depending upon the destination, some towels, wetsuits and other wet gear.

 As every paipo board rider has probably discovered there isn't much of a market for paipo board bags, both for everyday use (day bags) or for travel.
-Moreover, the relative size and shape of the paipo makes it difficult to find board bags designed for other markets, i.e., the bodyboard bag is too short and the kneeboard and/or shortboard bag is too large.
-Finding a travel bag that is large enough to pack your board and some accessories (e.g., flippers, fins, wetsuits) but not so large that you get accessed with airline surfboard fees in another challenge.
+Moreover, the relative size and shape of the paipo makes it difficult to find board bags designed for other markets, i.e., the bodyboard bag is too short and the kneeboard, fish and shortboard bags are too large.
+Finding a travel bag that is large enough to pack your board and some accessories (e.g., flippers, fins, wetsuits) but not so large that you be assessed with airline surfboard fees is another challenge.

 Board packed with towels, baggies, rashguards,